jsenv/core/readme.md

 ## Writing tests

-Jsenv also helps to write tests.
-Either for the first time or when it needs to be updated.
-This section gives a short overview of what it is.
+Jsenv also helps to write tests using a development server to execute test in isolation and one at a time.
+It comes with livereloading and a toolbar.

+The following script would start such server.

 `start-exploring.js`